hmit/eddmann.github.io/_posts/2013/2013-12-09-simple-function-driven-development.md

 ---

 I recently had the chance to rewrite the backend of my [personal website](http://github.com/eddmann/eddmann).
-I was suprised at how accustom I had become to using heavy-weight web frameworks (with plenty of accompanying depencies) in larger projects I am involved in, that I instead decided to do the complete opposite.
+I was surprised at how accustom I had become to using heavy-weight web frameworks (with plenty of accompanying depencies) in larger projects I am involved in, that I instead decided to do the complete opposite.
 As a result, I built a very simple single-page Markdown file-based blogging platform (inc. pagination, caching) that only takes a few moments to read.
 I find myself sometimes being blinded by the need to abstract everything with the Object-oriented philosophy, never taking the time to consider that in many cases it pays off to keep things simple.
 Simple, single purpose functions that can be used for multiple use-cases within your application is a very good mind-set to try and incorporate.